jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Similar.
 Older.
 Different species."

 A gull lands near the pool.
-Strikes down.
-Cracks the shell with its beak.
+Approaches the grab and strikes down and cracks the shell with its beak.
 Then calls into the air.

 Mr. Hartley watches.
 "We classify that gull by its beak structure, its feet, its wings.
 Observable traits.
 We don't need to hear its call or understand its thoughts."

-"We observe what works.
+Mary responds, "We observe what works.
 What works tells us about the environment.
-Form reveals purpose.
-Here and now, and wherever else we look.
-Observable truths in nature and man."
-Mary says.
+Form reveals purpose.".

-Mr. Webb unwraps the ammonite.
+Mr. Webb unwraps the ammonite fossil.
 Holds it up.
 "This shell—it controlled buoyancy.
 The opening suggests tentacles.
 The size suggests a predator."

 "The form tells the story," Mary says.
 "Even when the creature is stone."

 Mr. Hartley pauses.
 "Your work will make much noise at the Geological Society, Miss Anning."

-"They don't accept poor or women as members."
+"They don't accept the poor or women as members."

 "I know.
 Regardless your work will be known there."